Proposing a project to upper management, sponsors, or other stakeholders can feel like a daunting task.

 But first, let’s learn everything there is to know about project proposals and why you should not take them lightly.

-A project proposal can be defined as a critical document that you present to a client, sponsor or stakeholder to get your project approved or receive funding for it.
-It essentially a document that is used to sell your potential project to stakeholders or upper management.
+A project proposal can be defined as a critical document that you present to a client, sponsor, or stakeholder to get your project approved or receive funding for it.
+It is essentially a document that is used to sell your potential project to stakeholders or upper management.